-All candidates are to attend the Commencement ceremony unless excused by the Dean of Studies.
-Graduates will begin to line up in the Sis and Herman Dupré Science Pavilion at 10:30 a.m.
-In case of rain, line up will be in the Carey Center Shack area.
-Degrees will be awarded by school with Master’s degrees first, followed by Bachelor’s, in order by major.
+All candidates are expected to attend the Commencement ceremony.
+Graduates will begin to line up in the Dupré Science Pavilion at 10:30 a.m.
+In case of rain, lineup will be in the Carey Center Shack area.
+Degrees will be awarded by school with Master's degrees first, followed by Bachelor’s, in order by major.

 Master’s recipients should wear the tassel on the left front edge of the cap.
 During the ceremony, Master’s recipients will be hooded by the program director.
 After receiving the hood, students will walk across the stage to receive their diplomas.

 Bachelor’s recipients wear the tassel on the right front edge of the cap.
 When the recipient’s name is called, the tassel is to be moved to the left front edge.
-Br.
-Norman then confers the degree and presents the diploma.
+College president Br.
+Norman Hipps, O.S.B., Ph.D., then confers the degree and presents the diploma.

-Each graduate will be photographed with the president, Br.
-Norman Hipps, O.S.B., before leaving the stage.
+Each graduate will be photographed with Br.
+Norman before leaving the stage.
 When approaching and leaving the stage, follow the directions given at the rehearsal.
 When the ceremony is over, the faculty will leave the Carey Center first, followed by the graduates.

-Commencement practice will be held on Friday, May 6.
+Graduation practice will be held on Friday, May 12.
 Graduates should report to the Robert S. Carey Student Center Gymnasium at 10 a.m. for Commencement practice.
 Bachelor’s and Master’s degree candidates should attend the practice.
 Anyone who did not obtain academic attire prior to the Honors Convocation may do so after graduation practice.
-(See Academic Attire)
+(See Academic Attire).

 Diplomas will be issued to all participating degree candidates.
-Should you wish to be excused from Commencement, you must request permission from the Dean of Studies Office.
-In order to obtain your diploma, arrangements must be made with the Registrar's Office.
-Graduates may pick up their diploma beginning Monday after graduation or request that the diploma be mailed (certified mail) at the graduate’s expense.
-For additional eligibility details contact the Dean of Studies Office at 724-805-2049 or the Registrar's Office at 724-805-2889.
+Candidates who are unable to attend the ceremony should make arrangements with the Registrar's Office to obtain their diploma, beginning Monday after graduation or request that the diploma be mailed (certified mail) at the graduate's expense.
+For additional eligibility details contact the Registrar's Office at 724-805-2889.

-All degree candidates must confirm their plans to participate in Commencement by Friday, April 8, with the Dean of Studies Office through the online Commencement form.
-Questions pertaining to eligibility to participate should be directed to Ms. Alice J. Kaylor, Dean of Studies, at 724-805-2049.
+All degree candidates must confirm their plans to participate in commencement by Monday, April 10, through the online Commencement form.
+Questions pertaining to eligibility to participate should be directed to the Registrar at 724-805-2889.

-Orders for academic attire must be placed through the online form no later than March 17.
+Orders for academic attire must be placed through the online form no later than March 20.
 Graduates who complete the form after the deadline will need to borrow academic attire from the Registrar.
-Degree candidates should pick up their academic attire in time to participate in Honors Convocation, April 20.
-Academic attire will be available at the Senior One-Stop Shop in the Robert S. Carey Student Center Gymnasium on Monday, April 18, or in the Registrar’s office Tuesday, April 19 and Wednesday, April 20 prior to Convocation.
-Anyone who did not obtain academic attire prior to the Honors Convocation may do so after the commencement practice or on Saturday, May 7, between 8:30 a.m. and 10:30 a.m. in the Gown Room, located on the first floor of the Carey Center.
+Degree candidates should pick up their academic attire in time to participate in Honors Convocation, April 26.
+Academic attire will be available at the Senior One-Stop Shop in the Robert S. Carey Student Center Gymnasium on Monday, April 24, or in the Registrar’s office Tuesday, April 25, and Wednesday, April 26, prior to Convocation.
+Anyone who did not obtain academic attire prior to the Honors Convocation may do so after the commencement practice or on Saturday, May 13, between 8:30 a.m. and 10:30 a.m. in the Dupré Science Pavilion Atrium.
 Bachelor’s hoods will be distributed with academic attire.
 Master’s students will receive their hoods during the commencement ceremony.
 Please keep in mind that academic attire is boxed and will need to be ironed or steamed.
 Therefore, we suggest obtaining your attire early.